astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 - Weights of each egress SID list is also currently omitted.

-- The color on the ingress SR Policy still provides intent steering for ingress traffic, therefore MAY be unique to the color value of the Junction segments comprising of the DAG due permit globalized make-before-break behavior.
+- The color on the ingress SR Policy still provides intent steering for ingress traffic, therefore SHOULD be unique to the color value of the Junction segments comprising of the DAG to permit globalized make-before-break behavior.

 ~~~